mitre/hipcheck/site/content/docs/rfds/0012-report-caching.md

 targets need investigation.
 This means that, provided subsequent workflow steps aren't explicitly configured to run in spite of a previous failed step, the entire job will also fail.
 The failure message will report to users what dependencies/targets need investigation, and each dependency's unique ID.

-Once the user decides the dependency is acceptable, they will use a separate manual CI action to manipulate the cache.
-This Hipcheck review action will take as input a comma-separated list of dependencies as a string.
-The review action will then split the dependency list into separate calls to `hc cache report reviewed --id <ID>` to mark the specific dependencies as reviewed.

-The key element to make this approach work is that the main check workflow and the manual review workflow need to pull from the same `HC_CACHE` so that the unique IDs match and "reviewed" markings in the report database from the manual review workflow are reflected in the next `hc check` run.
-According to the GitHub [actions documentation][workspace-docs], it appears that the path specified by the `GITHUB_WORKSPACE` environment variable is consistent between runs, in which case we can point all Hipcheck actions to the same location in this directory with the `HC_CACHE` variable.

-If this strategy does not work, we propose both actions to use the `actions/cache@v3` [action][cache-action] with a common key that saves and loads the contents of the designated cache directory, and ensures that `HC_CACHE` is set to that cache when `hc` is run in both actions.

-If users are not interested in this more strict workflow, they can mark the check action as `continue-on-error` so that an "investigate" determination on any number of dependencies does not cause the whole job to fail.
+As a side note: if users are not interested in this more strict workflow, they can mark the check action as `continue-on-error` so that an "investigate" determination on any number of dependencies does not cause the whole job to fail.

+Once the user decides the dependency is acceptable, they will update a file they keep in their repository called `reviewed.txt`, which will be a newline- separated list of unique IDs or report shortcodes.
+This list will be read in by Hipcheck at runtime during an `hc check` and will be referenced when reports are emitted to determine whether to return a failure status code when Hipcheck encounters a report in need of investigation.

+This addresses how to let Hipcheck pass CI, but not necessarily how to actually cache report generation in a GitLab runner.
+For this, we propose to use the `actions/cache` GitHub action to cache the `HC_CACHE` directory between runs.
+Keys in the cache crated by this action are deleted after 7 days without use; so as a workaround to allow people who don't run Hipcheck consistently in that timeframe, we could offer a hack GitHub action that simply loads the key.
+Users can set up this hack action as a cron job to ensure it gets set consistently.
+This strategy has the limitation that when two Hipcheck actions run simultaenously, the second instance to complete will trample the writes to the report cache directory and SQL file that was made by the first.

 [sqlite-blobs]: https://www.sqlite.org/intern-v-extern-blob.html
 [workspace-docs]: https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#default-environment-variables
 [cache-action]: https://github.com/marketplace/actions/cache
+[rfd-13]: @docs/rfds/0013-plugin-config-hash.md